Deterministic Skip Lists

 link h = header;

-while (key != h->element)
+while (key != h->key)

-h = (key < h->element) ? h->down:h->right;
+h = (key < h->key) ? h->down:h->right;

-return (h == bottom) ? std::numeric_limits<K>::max():h->element;
+return (h == bottom) ? std::numeric_limits<K>::max():h->key;

 }

-And with good reason: we have done the same with a skip list as when you convert m-ary trees to binary trees by using the left child right sibling representation:
+And with good reason: we have done the same with a skip list as when you convert m-ary trees to binary trees by using the left child right sibling representation.

-Now that I've whet your appetite a bit, lets get down to the nitty gritty and put some code together.
+Now that I've whet your appetite a bit, lets get down to the nitty gritty and put some more code together.

 Initializing an Empty DSL